 - Nuts and seeds

-- Organic dairy products
+- Full fat organic dairy products

 - Foods that contain lots of Vitamin C such as broccoli, peppers, oranges